wdshin/evaafi-contracts/footstep-submition.md

 * * $7k in ton for testnet launch (site has been developed & hosted in TON network & connected to contract)
 * * $15k in ton for mainnet launch & audits

-im flexible, so everything is dicussibl
+im flexible, so everything is dicussible